lindenb/jvarkit/docs/BedCluster.md

       An existing directory or a filename ending with the '.zip' or '.tar' or '.tar.gz' suffix.
     -R, --reference
-      For Sorting.A SAM Sequence dictionary source: it can be a *.dict file, a fasta file indexed with 'picard CreateSequenceDictionary', or any hts file containing a dictionary (VCF, BAM, CRAM, intervals...)
+      For sorting, writing interval_list,A SAM Sequence dictionary source: it can be a *.dict file, a fasta file indexed with 'picard CreateSequenceDictionary', or any hts file containing a dictionary (VCF, BAM, CRAM, intervals...)
+    --sex, --par
+      Detects human dictionary ans splits pseudo-autosomal regions and group by sex.
+      Default: false
     -S, --size
       number of bases max per bin. (or specify --jobs).
 A distance specified as a positive integer.Commas are removed.
-The following suffixes are interpreted : b,bp,k,kb,m,mb
+The following suffixes are interpreted : b,bp,k,kb,m,mb,g,gb
       Default: -1
     --version
       print version and exit